 Summary Statement: The University and its students must maintain appropriate conditions for learning.
-The pursuit of higher education for the development of knowledge, the pursuit of truth, the wellbalanced development of students, and the common good of society are goals we live by at ESU.
+The pursuit of higher education for the development of knowledge, the pursuit of truth, the well-balanced development of students, and the common good of society are goals we live by at ESU.
 With that, the University must make provisions for the attainment of these goals.
 In so doing, the University must accept its social and legal responsibilities to the nation, the Commonwealth, the local community, and to all constituents of the academic community.

 Within the university, freedom to learn is the student's most basic freedom and a primary concern of the entire academic community.
 The student should be encouraged to develop the capacity for critical judgment, to engage in a sustained and independent search for knowledge and truth, and to attain professional competence.
 The freedom to learn depends upon maintaining appropriate opportunities and conditions not only in the classroom, but also on the campus and in the local community.

-The primary purpose of this document is to elaborate, for the student and student organizations, on those conditions that ensure the freedom to learn responsible social behavior, civility, community expectations, and to respect the rights of all members of the community.
+The primary purpose of this document is to establish expectations related to conduct of all student members of the University community, as well as the rights that are to be afforded to students and student organizations.
 As a reminder, East Stroudsburg University seeks cooperation in establishing an academic and work environment that is free from discrimination and harassment against any person because of race, color, national origin, religion, sex, disability, age, sexual orientation, gender identity or veteran's status in accordance with applicable federal and state laws and regulations.